 Mention ‘bacteria’ and memories of food poisoning and nasty infections probably spring to mind.
-Yet scientists are finding that microbes can give us much more than a dodgy tummy…
+Yet scientists have discovered certain types of bacteria and microbes which can give us much more than a dodgy tummy.

 A team at the Massachusetts Institute of Technology has developed a tool to make bacteria act as ‘genetic tape recorders’, writing information into their DNA about simple events they have experienced.

 The bacteria can be programmed to create a new section of DNA when exposed to, say, a certain chemical or light.
 Researchers can then ‘read’ the DNA later to find out about what the bacteria experienced.
 If populations of billions of bacteria are used, the effect adds up to create an analogue organic ‘hard drive’ of sorts, they say.